 5. The first playoff round will take place online in February.
 The Quarter-finals will take place in March.
 We are planning to hold The Semi-Finals and Grand-Finals OTB on the same weekend in April.
 There may be an after-event with GingerGM held in May .

 6. The third-place winner will be determined by a match played alongside the Grand-Finals, so as to guarantee all teams a full weekend of OTB chess!

 1. For each fixture, a set team of four is played.
 It is encouraged that for every fixture, the main four players are rotated to give all players a chance to represent the team.

 2. Phones and other electronic devices should be switched off prior to the start of each match.
 Violations will result in a warning followed by a forfeit of the game.

 3. A player may be replaced mid-way through the season (for example, a player withdrawing due to illness).
-However the new player must fit all the above rules + mandatory rules, and the PUCL team must be given one week advanced notice about the player change before the match day.
+However the new player must fit all the above rules + mandatory rules, and the PUCL team must be given one week advance notice about the player change before the match day.